Developair-ir/developair-ir.github.io/_posts/2021-05-07-configure-gulp-in-asp-net-core.markdown

     rimraf(`./wwwroot/css/`, callback);
 });
 ```
-I only use sass and do not write any code in css files, so it means that all of my css are generated files because of that when I run `clean:css` it will remove css folder completly.
+I only use sass and do not write any code in css files, so it means that all of my css are kind of generated files, because of that when I run `clean:css` it will remove css folder completly.
 If you do not like me, change clean task as you want.

 and set its binding value to `Clean Build`. your bindings should be like below: